-PSE has a track record in safety projects since 2012.
-The Process Safety Practice has completed over 200 safety consultancy projects, using the company’s inhouse high-fidelity safety technology, which has become the gold standard for a number of operators.
+PSE’s experienced specialists have a proven track record in over 200 safety projects since 2012, using the company’s inhouse gFLARE technology that has become the gold standard for a number of Operators.

-The release of gPROMS Flare (gFLARE) now makes PSE’s leading safety technology at the forefront of tools available to Designers and Operators worldwide.
+The release of gFLARE software now places PSE’s leading safety technology at the forefront of tools available to Designers and Operators worldwide.

-gFLARE satisfies the growing market demand for consolidated tools modelling both relief and flare dynamics:
+gFLARE satisfies the growing market demand for consolidated tools modelling both steady state and dynamic relief and flare events.

 Overpressure protection – the old vs the new

-The following brief comparison illustrates the difference between the traditional and gFLARE approaches for overpressure protection:
+The following brief comparison illustrates the difference between conventional and gFLARE approaches for depressuring design:

-- Models are unable to accurately track phase temperatures
+- Models are unable to accurately track separate phase temperatures

 - They are unable to reproduce experimental data

 gFLARE’s non-equilibrium rate based approach treats each fluid phase interaction separately wherever it exists in the system.
-Because of the distributed systems approach, accurate phase temperature tracking is possible, and the models can reproduce experimental data accurately.
+Because of the distributed flowsheet approach, accurate minimum metal temperature tracking is possible gFLARE models reproduce experimental data accurately.

 The difference can be seen in the plot below:

-gPROMS Flare can be supplied to consultants and EPCs as a stand-alone package, or the Process Safety libraries can be added as optional extras to an existing gPROCESS licence which unlocks the full range of connectivity between process unit models and a flare and relief system model.
+gFLARE can be supplied as a stand-alone package, or the Process Safety libraries can be added as optional extras to an existing gPROCESS licence which unlocks the full range of connectivity between process unit models and a flare and relief system model.